 6. Rewards and Incentivization

-Rewarding and incentivizing the employee with a good attendance record is a necessary step for motivating the rest of the workforce.
+Rewarding and incentivizing the employee with a good attendance record is necessary for motivating the rest of the workforce.
 It would help boost employee morale when they realize that their presence in the workplace is highly appreciated.

-You can opt for rewarding your employees’ with the best attendance every month.
+You can opt for rewarding your employees with the best attendance every month.
 This will further motivate employees to come to work and stay engaged.

 7. Return to Work Interview